 The Company has a revolving credit facility which provides funds to originate loans collateralized by commercial real estate up to the lesser of \$45 million or an amount equal to the sum of (i) 50% of the value of the underlying property collateralizing the borrowings up to 100% of the loan principal amount outstanding.
-At June 30, 1999, the Company had \$37.9 million in debt outstanding under the credit facility with availability of an additional \$7.1 million.
-At June 30, 1998, the Company had \$16.9 million outstanding under the credit facility with availability of an additional \$13.1 million.
+At September 30, 1999, the Company had a \$45 million credit facility with \$36.1 million in debt outstanding and availability of an additional \$8.9 million.
+At September 30, 1998, the Company had a \$30 million credit facility with \$22.3 million outstanding and availability of an additional \$7.7 million.
 The Company is charged interest on the balance outstanding under the credit facility, at the option of the Company, at either the prime rate of the lender less 50 basis points or 175 basis points over the 30, 60 or 90 day LIBOR.
-At June 30, 1999, the weighted average interest rate on short-term borrowings under the revolving credit facility was approximately 7.1%.
-The credit facility requires the Company to meet certain covenants, the most restrictive of which provides that the ratio of senior debt to net worth (as defined in the credit facility) will not exceed 2.0 times.
-At June 30, 1999 the Company was in compliance with all covenants of this facility.
-The facility matures on March 31, 2000 except for \$15 million borrowed under the Extension and Modification Agreement which matures January 31.
-2000.
+At September 30, 1999, the weighted average interest rate on short-term borrowings under the revolving credit facility was approximately 7.2%.
+The credit facility requires the Company to meet certain covenants, the most restrictive of which provides that the ratio of senior debt to $% \left(1\right) =\left(1\right) \left(1$ net worth (as defined in the credit facility) will not exceed 2.0 times.
+At September 30, 1999 the Company was in compliance with all covenants of this facility.
+The facility matures on March 31, 2000 except for \$15 million borrowed under an extension and modification agreement which matures January 31, 2000.